WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-26-deploy-azure-functions-azure-devops-pipelines.md

 <script src="https://gist.github.com/WolfgangOfner/1ac65017380c1d617da80b6eaeda62ac.js"></script>

 For more information about the Azure Service Bus Queue, see my post [Replace RabbitMQ with Azure Service Bus Queues](/replace-rabbitmq-azure-service-bus-queue).
-The pipeline is finsihed.
+The pipeline is finished.
 Deploy the Azure Function and test it.

 ## Testing the deployed Azure Function